bellonet/expenses_dashboard/README.md

 ## Usage
 - Upload CSV files via the interface.
 - Use the sidebar to filter data by date range and categories.
-- View and iteract with the visualizations.
+- View and interact with the visualizations.
 - Download the processed data as a CSV file.